 While everyone is different and has different routines, we find the following practices are common among successful leaders.

-Make a to-do list
+1. Make a to-do list

-Clearing the mind for a good night sleep is critical for a lot of successful people,” Michael Kerr says.
-“Often they will take this time to write down a list of any unattended items to address the following day, so these thoughts don’t end up invading their head space during the night.”
+Clearing the mind for a good night’s sleep is critical for many successful people,” Michael Kerr says.
+Often, they will take this time to write down a list of any unattended items to address the following day so these thoughts don’t invade their headspace during the night.

-For example, Kenneth Chenault, CEO of American Express, writes down three things he wants to accomplish the next day.
+For example, Kenneth Chenault, former CEO of American Express, writes down three things he wants to accomplish the next day.
+Others use Sunday evenings to prep for the week ahead.

-Disconnect from work
+2. Disconnect from work

-Studies have found that if you associate your bed with work, it’ll be harder to relax there, so it’s essential you reserve your bed for sleep and, er, other extracurricular activities only.
-Michael Kerr, an international business speaker and author, says that “truly successful people do anything but work right before bed.
+Studies have found that if you associate your bed with work, relaxing there will be more challenging, so you must reserve your bed for sleep and other extracurricular activities.
+International business speaker and author, Michael Kerr says that “truly successful people do anything but work right before bed.
 They don’t obsessively check their email and they try not to dwell on work-related issues.”

-Give yourself a buffer period of at least a half hour between the time you read your last email and the time you go to bed.
+Give yourself a buffer period of at least half an hour between reading your last email and going to bed.

-In fact, unplug completely
+3. In fact, unplug completely

 You shouldn’t just disconnect from work.
 You should unplug completely, including social media and phone games.
 Researchers agree that any kind of screen time before bed does more harm than good.